YonicDev/mpdr/README.md

   * A: No, but it's possible that I might combine both randomizers in a single package.
 * **Q: But can I use the save files from the Item Randomizer?**
   * A: Yes, although this might be subject to change in the future.
-* **Q: What platforms does it support?**
-  * A: Currently it supports Windows 10 and Linux,  although it is also designed to work with Mac OS eventually.
-32-bit versions are not supported.
-Older versions of Windows may work, but they haven't been tested.
 * **Q: Are all configurations clearable?**
   * A: In theory, yes, so long as the Blue door weight remains high enough.
 * **Q: Will you support Metroid Prime 2?**